jacquetc/skribisto/README.md

   scheduler, and opening a backup read-only)
 - Opens legacy `.skrib` SQLite projects, upgrading them on load
 - Imports from Plume Creator (`.plume`)
-- Exports to DOCX, EPUB, PDF, HTML, Markdown, Djot, LaTeX and plain text, with a live preview
+- Exports to DOCX, ODT, EPUB, PDF, HTML, Markdown, Djot, LaTeX and plain text, with a live preview
 - Spell checking with downloadable dictionaries
 - Light and dark themes, per-editor typography, adjustable text scale
 - English and French user interface, for now